Kwbmm/Fantacalcio/README.md

 #TODO

+  1. Split routes in their own single files
-  + Restyling of `modulo.twig`: right now on small devices is not the best user experience
+  2. Restyling of `modulo.twig`: right now on small devices is not the best user experience
-  + Switch queries from `mysqli_real_escape` to parametrized queries.
+  3. Switch queries from `mysqli_real_escape` to parametrized queries.
-  + Fix insertion in DB: use only either `mysqli_real_escape` or parametrized queries to add user input to the DB and for output use only htmlenetities (possibly through Twig).
+  4. Fix insertion in DB: use only parametrized queries to add user input to the DB and for output use only htmlenetities (possibly through Twig).